 - Disinfect your mobile phone

 - Avoid touching your face

-- Don’t have products that are intended for other parts of your body on your face e.g body moisturiser, shampoo or hairspray
+- Don’t use products that are intended for other parts of your body on your face - e.g body moisturiser, shampoo or hairspray

 - Always wash your face after exercising or sweating excessively